William Cavendish, 4th Duke of Devonshire: Family

+Arms

 Legacy

 Horace Walpole described Devonshire as possessing "an impatience to do everything, and a fear to do anything, he was always in a hurry to do nothing".
 Paul Langford said Devonshire was "eminently sensible and highly respected", and that his death "left a marked gap in the ranks" of the opposition and "effectively destroyed a generation in the 'Old Whig' leadership".
 Gerald Howat summed up Devonshire's life:

 Devonshire had been a moderate among men of great political passion.
 If scarcely a spectator in the play of events, he had never bestrode the stage.
 His death, coming just after those of Hardwicke and Legge, deprived the Whigs of three material men.
 Given health, he might have returned to office in the Crown's restless pursuit of ministers up to 1770.
 He had been a man with a concern for king and country.
 He died the acknowledged leader of the Whigs.

 Karl Wolfgang Schweizer says of Devonshire:

 Devonshire was a man of solid if not outstanding abilities.
 He was endowed with the qualities—devotion to friends and duty, patriotism, and unswerving integrity—which made him the ideal sounding board and factotum among the prominent politicians of his day.
 Unlike Pitt or Fox he lacked a brilliant mind, and his diary provides evidence of devotion to king, country, and duty rather than quickness of intellect.
 A political broker rather than a leader, he exploited his personal popularity and family prestige to mediate between the factious and egotistical individuals who dominated Dublin and Westminster politics in the 1750s and early 1760s.